Scientific Name: Okapia johnstoni

 In the wild, okapi may lick charcoal from trees hit by lightning or bat guano deposits in hollow trees.

-STATUS: Okapi are listed as lower risk or near threatened status.
+STATUS: Okapi are listed as endangered as of 2015, per the IUCN Red List.
 Because of their secretive life in the dense forest, population assessments are difficult.
 It is estimated that there are only 10,000 to 20,000 okapis remaining in the wild.
 The leopard is a natural predator.
 The bushmeat trade now threatens all large forest animals.

 HABITAT: The okapi is found in central Africa in a very limited habitat in the Ituri Forest, a thick tropical rain forest in northeastern Democratic Republic of the Congo.
 Okapi live near waterways between 1,650 and 3,300 feet altitude, but they avoid swamps